onzfonz/comp227/src/content/2/en/part2b.md

 ### Exercises 2.6-2.10

-In the first exercise, we will start working on an application that will be further developed in the later exercises.
+In the first exercise, we will start working on an application that will be further developed in the later exercises, so you'll need to create another application.
 In related sets of exercises, it is sufficient to return the final version of your application.
-You may also make a separate commit after you have finished each part of the exercise set, but doing so is not required.

-**WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
-You likely **do not want** your project to be a repository, so simply run the `rm -rf .git` command at the root of your application.
+The exercises are submitted through GitHub and marking them as done on Canvas.

+Please make sure **that you commit often**, as that will be the way you show your work and progress through the course.

+**WARNING** make sure you are in the correct location before calling `create-react-app`

-#### 2.6: The Phonebook Step1
+#### 2.6: The Communities Step1

-Let's create a simple phonebook.
+Let's create a simple community directory, which will be a list of communities that we may want to join.
-***In this part, we will only be adding names to the phonebook.***

-Let us start by implementing the addition of a person to the phonebook.
+Let us start by implementing the addition of a single community to this directory.

 You can use the code below as a starting point for the `App` component of your application: